ArsaModz/Prince-of-Persia-The-Lost-Crown-Save-Editor/README.md

 ## 📝 How to Use

-1. **Open:** Load your decrypted PS4 save file using the "Open Save File" button.
+1. **Open:** Load your PS4 or PC save file using the "Open Save File" button.
 2. **Edit:** Navigate through the tabs to adjust your stats, unlock abilities, or add items.
 3. **Save:** Use "Save Changes" to apply modifications.
 The tool automatically creates a `.bak` backup of your original save for safety.